Who we are

 - The Ashford Rural East Division elects one county councillor Cllr Clair Bell (re-elected May 2021).
 The next election for this Kent County Council seat will be held in May 2025.

 Wye's parish and ward boundary with Brook, Hastingleigh and Waltham parishes also defines the Canterbury, Folkestone and Hythe constituency boundaries.
-The small and sparsely populated civil parish of Hinxhill merged with Wye in 1987.
+The sparsely populated civil parish of Hinxhill merged with Wye in 1987.
 Map source: Ordnance Survey and Royal Mail

 Ashford Parliamentary Constituency